 These aren't just hardware updates.
 Amazon's new AI features include notebook search that can parse handwritten notes, Kindle Workspace for managing documents across OneDrive and Google Drive, and "Story So Far" recaps that help readers jump back into complex narratives.
 The "Ask This Book" feature lets you query characters and plot points without spoilers - a genuine reading enhancement rather than gimmicky AI integration.

 The competitive landscape is shifting fast.
-While Amazon dominated with simplicity and content selection, companies like Kobo and reMarkable have pushed innovation in color displays and note-taking functionality. response feels both defensive and ambitious - matching color capability while doubling down on content ecosystem advantages.
+While Amazon dominated with simplicity and content selection, companies like Kobo and reMarkable have pushed innovation in color displays and note-taking functionality.
+Amazon's response feels both defensive and ambitious - matching color capability while doubling down on content ecosystem advantages.